Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema already documents all three parameters thoroughly.
-The description adds minimal value by listing the two action types, but doesn't provide additional semantic context beyond what's in the schema descriptions.
-This meets the baseline for high schema coverage.
+Schema description coverage is 100%, so the schema already adequately describes each parameter.
+The description adds minimal value by listing the actions, but does not provide additional semantics beyond what is in the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.